 1.4 Swiss System

 The Swiss system allows a large number of competitors to compete against each other in a relatively small number of rounds.
 The first round will be scheduled randomly, and each subsequent round will be generated based on the previous results of teams.
-Teams with the same or similar records will be paired against each other, and two teams will never be paired against each other twice.
+Teams with the same or similar records will be paired against each other, with the likelihood of duplicate matches is minimised.